 Tactile strategies help learners understand science.
 Experiments help learners grasp concepts (Piaget, 1970).
 Learners understand better by building models (Vygotsky, 1978).
 Physical contact helps learners comprehend cause and effect (Bruner, 1966).

-Researchers (e.g., Smith, 2020) suggest hands-on learning for history.
+Hands-on learning supports history teaching when learners can manipulate artefacts or models (Bara et al., 2007).
 Learners can create timeline displays with objects.
 Building historical structures works well too.
-Role-playing with props connects learners to history (Jones, 2018).
-These approaches aid emotional, intellectual understanding .
+Role-playing with props connects learners to history.
+These approaches aid emotional, intellectual understanding.

 Implementing tactile learning strategies requires thoughtful planning and preparation.
 Educators should consider the